amrNaser99/News/README.md

-# new_app
+# news

-A News Flutter App.
+A new News Flutter project.

-# Developed by eng.Amr Nasser

 ## Getting Started